 XpressBees is an e-commerce logistics firm that offers delivery, order management, shipping, and tracking services.
 XpressBees secured over $10 million in funding from Alibaba.

 Snapdeal is an Indian e-commerce behemoth.
 Snapdeal received over $500 million in funding from three of Asia's largest tech companies: Alibaba, Foxconn, and SoftBank.
 Snapdeal is another e-commerce giant who made it to this list of Chinese-backed companies in India.

 Zomato is an Indian restaurant aggregator and food delivery start-up that provides information, menus, and user-reviews of restaurants.
 It also offers food delivery options from partner restaurants.
 Zomato has raised over $150 million from Alibaba.

 BYJU'S is an Indian educational technology (edtech) and online tutoring firm.
 Tencent, a Chinese investor, has invested in BYJU's.
 BYJU's has secured funding from a few individuals, the Chan Zuckerberg Initiative (CZI), Tencent, Sofina, Lightspeed Venture Partners, and others.

 Ola Cabs is an Indian ride-sharing company offering services that include peer-to-peer ridesharing, ride service hailing, taxi, and food delivery.
+It was founded by Bhavish Aggarwal and Akit Bhati.
 Ola raised over $1.1 billion in funding from Tencent.

 Doubtnut is an Indian online tutoring platform.
 Doubtnut operates as an e-learning platform that enables users to ask questions related to Physics, Chemistry, and Math.
 Tencent provided over $15 million in funding to Doubtnut.